Aswant-Ambali/hotel_management_system_py/README.md

 # hotel_management_system_py
-Hotel Management system using only Python Basics
+Hotel Management system using only Python Basics (No GUI) and MySQL